Resume Tips

 1. Start with a Clear and Objective Statement

-Start your resume with a succinct objective declaration that emphasizes the job or industry you’re trying to reach.
-The objective statement should communicate your career goals and demonstrate the benefits of hiring you to the employer.
+Your resume should begin with a concise objective statement that focuses on the particular job or industry you’re seeking.
+The statement should outline your goals for the future and show the benefits of hiring you to the employer.

 2. Tailor Your Resume for Each Job Application

-Make your resume unique for each job you are applying for by highlighting relevant skills and experience that correspond to the criteria on the official job description.
-This will ensure that your application stands out among numerous others.
+Make your resume unique for each job you are applying to by highlighting relevant abilities and experience that correspond to the requirements on the official job description.
+Your resume will be able to ensure that it is unique among the many others.

 3. Use Bullet Points to Highlight Achievements